openintegrationhub/OIH-Edge-Extension/README.md

 ### Basic deployment (creates a Docker container with the Python application):

-a.
-Clone the repository
+1. Clone the repository
-b.
-Create your own Edge Flow configuration or use an existing demo configuration and copy it to the main_config folder
+2. Create your own Edge Flow configuration or use an existing demo configuration and copy it to the main_config folder
-c.
-Build and run the Docker container with the following command:
+3. Build and run the Docker container with the following command:
    - **docker-compose build**
    - **docker-compose run app**

 ### Extended deployment (Basic deployment + InfluxDB, Grafana and Chronograf as used in [Test case 1](#test-case-1-configjson))

-a.
-Clone the repository
+1. Clone the repository
-b.
-Create your own Edge Flow configuration or use an existing demo configuration and copy it to the main_config folder
+2. Create your own Edge Flow configuration or use an existing demo configuration and copy it to the main_config folder
-c.
-Build and run the Docker containers with the following command:
+3. Build and run the Docker containers with the following command:
    - **docker-compose -f docker-compose-test.yml build**
    - **docker-compose -f docker-compose-test.yml run app**